 Still Seeking Adventure

-Beckey, the lifelong bachelor who has been featured on the cover of Patagonia catalogs, remains on-the-go even into his octogenarian years.
-At the time of this writing he is in the midst of planning a series of climbs in Canada.
+Beckey, a lifelong bachelor who was featured on the cover of Patagonia catalogs, remained on-the-go even into his octogenarian years.
+In early 2010 he was in the midst of planning a series of climbs in Canada.
 In 2008 a New York Times reporter visited Beckey at his home in Northeast Seattle and the aging climbing icon expounded on the challenges faced by successful climbers:

 "You’ve got to be physically pretty strong to be any good at it at all.
 You’ve got to have a hard-core mental attitude.
 You’ve got to have the right mantra.
 You’ve got to have dedication, a sense of security, safety and sensitivity with your partners, and a good sense of balance.
 It’s a combination of many, many things.
 You need to have the capability or desire to accept a certain amount of risk.
 A lot of it is maybe spiritual, not a religious type, but you have to have an affinity with the outdoors. ...
 You’re putting yourself on the line.
 Man used to put himself on the line all the time.
 Nowadays we’re protected by the police, fire, everything.
 There’s not much adventure left.
 Unless you look for it” (Brick).

 In addition to appreciating all of the priceless technical information provided in Beckey's books -- which are absolute classics of mountaineering literature -- his fans also marvel over the man's way with the written word.
 His powers of observation, judgment, and terse use of descriptive language are quite entertaining.
-The three-volume Cascade Alpine Guide set (which have all been updated in new editions during the last decade) includes winning lines such as the ones regarding places (and geologic formations) like: Mt.
+The three-volume Cascade Alpine Guide set (which were all updated in new editions during the first decade of the twenty-first century) includes such winning lines those describing the following places (and geologic formations): Mt.
 Garfield ("A hazardous enigma"), Kangaroo Ridge ("A bizarre museum of breathtaking rock sculpture"), Gilbraltar Rock ("A frowning battlement"), Prusik Peak ("A route of purity on marvelous granite"), Mt Goode ("Elegant and unmistakable"), and Silver Star Mountain ("Gables of rock strike and dip in seemingly planned directions, each in some manner imitating the others in a repetitive scheme").
 A select listing of Beckey's best books might include the following: